jlambert360/FPM-AppImage/README.md

 1. Install necessary dependcies listed using guide above.
 2. Use install script to obtain FPP
-4. Move Brawl into FasterProjectPlus/bin/Games directory
+3. Move Brawl into FasterProjectPlus/bin/Games directory
-5. Open Dolphin
-6. Go to Config -> Paths -> Add
-7. Add Launcher & Games directories that are in the FasterProjectPlus directory
-8. Close config
-9. Right click brawl and set as default iso
-10. Run the game by opening the .elf file in dolphin
+4. Run the game by opening the .elf file in dolphin

 If a different version is needed (e.g. not SL default), edit the script and replace the desired variables.